- About Us

 - Pay Your Dues

-The DCMS Foundation was established by the Duval County Medical Society in 1959 as a 501(c)(3) not-for-profit corporation supported by the North Florida community.
+The DCMS Foundation was established by the Duval County Medical Society in 1959 as a 501(c)(3) not-for-profit corporation supported by the Northeast Florida community.

 A Campaign for Mission First:

 Increased philanthropy through the campaign, Mission First, helps support our key programs.
 Donations can be made at dcmsonline.org/donations.